Dave-Abr/salesforce/README.md

 - 📈 **Multi-layer Dashboards**: By department, region, and product
 - 🧮 **Custom KPIs**: e.g., Agent Profitability, Opportunity Conversion, Payment Progress
 - 🧩 **Fact + Dimension Logic**: Unified model to describe accounts, opportunities, vendors
-- 🔗 **Automated Syncs**: Data preparation for export to Excel / Google Sheets for offline use
-- 📤 **Exportable Reports**: Used by field staff and country managers

 ---